 Master Shandao says that it is like a flash of lightning, less than the blink of an eye, and then it vanishes.
 It’s so short!
 If we are not reborn in the Land of Bliss, we will reincarnate and depart from our beloved ones forever.
 Sadly, we will not even know each other if we meet again in a future life.

 With respect to the situation in suffering, we should not purely take it as sufferings.
 Suffering is actually karmic condition leading to the entry of Way.
 If there is no suffering, it is difficult to have incentive to emancipate.
-Because of suffering, we seek for emancipation, so we should thank for coming across the causal condition of suffering.
+Because of suffering, we seek for emancipation, so we should be thankful for coming across the causal condition of suffering.

 Under the unfavorable conditions in dealing with matters and in human relationship, we should change our perspective to see it because sufferings give us warnings, provide us a deeper understanding in renouncing the sufferings in the Land of Saha, and admiring the happiness in the Land of Bliss.
 So, thanks for all sufferings.
 If we cannot understand this point, and keep complaining sufferings, we will move from one kind of suffering to another.

 All worldly matters have a temporary existence, as they are produced in response to causal conditions which will eventually end.
 In the end they all disappear; so, our world is forever impermanent, full of suffering, and ultimately empty.
 There is nothing we can master except Amitabha-Recitation, leading to the Land of Bliss (where there is really no suffering and no emptiness).
 That Land is eternally filled with joy and peace.